Makoto Shinkai: 2000–2016: Rise

 His next feature, The Garden of Words, was released on May 31, 2013.

 2016–2022: "Disaster trilogy"

 On August 26, 2016, Shinkai released Your Name.
 The film received widespread acclaim from audiences and critics, praising the film for its narrative, imagery, animation, music, emotional weight, and skillful use of post-postmodernist themes.
-The film was also a commercial success, becoming the fifth-highest-grossing film of all time in Japan.
+The film was also a commercial success, becoming the sixth-highest-grossing film of all time in Japan.
 By 2019, the film became the highest-grossing anime film of all time, overtaking Hayao Miyazaki's Spirited Away.

 Shinkai's next film, Weathering with You, was released in Japan on July 19, 2019.
 The film was also a commercial success, grossing worldwide and becoming the tenth-highest-grossing Japanese film of all time.

 Suzume, Shinkai's seventh feature-length film, was released in Japan on November 11, 2022.
 The film was a further critical and commercial success, grossing over worldwide.